Achille Robin: MLS SuperDraft

 On 11 January 2022, Robin was drafted 43rd overall in the 2022 MLS SuperDraft by Seattle Sounders FC.

 Tacoma Defiance

 On 18 March 2022, it was announced that Robin had signed with Seattle's MLS Next Pro side Tacoma Defiance ahead of the league's inaugural season.
 He made 17 regular season appearances for Tacoma during their 2022 season, helping the team to qualify for the season playoffs.

+Saint-Philbert-de-Grand-Lieu

+Robin returned to France in the summer of 2023, joining Championnat National 3 side Saint-Philbert-de-Grand-Lieu.